 The frmOptions form has the usual OK and Cancel buttons, an explanation label, a frame for grouping, and four option buttons named optOptimize, optViewData, optNewData, and optSmConst.
 Its design appears in Figure 23.19.

-The event handlers for frmOptions are straightforward and are listed below.
-The whole purpose of the btnOK_Click sub is to capture the user's choice in the public variable choice, with possible values 1 to 4.
+The code behind frmOptions is straightforward and is listed below.
+The whole purpose of the ShowOptionsDialog function is to capture the user's choice in the variable choice, with possible values 1 to 4.

 Figure 23.19 frmOptions Design